Student Services and Support

 Entrepreneurship and Employability

-Student employability starts with the College’s HE Strategy and is visible in a variety of aspects of the College’s higher education provision.
-The strategy prioritises development of students’ employability skills by working with local employers and professional bodies.
+Student employability is visible in a variety of aspects of the College’s higher education provision, which incorporates time spent working with local employers and professional bodies.